jhudsl/Intro_to_OTTR/docs/03-platform-specific-set-up.md

 # Publishing on Leanpub

-The [_Leanpub template repository](https://github.com/jhudsl/DaSL_Course_Template_Leanpub) includes all of the files that you need to convert your Bookdown course that was set up from a DaSL_Course_Template_Bookdown to a [Leanpub](https://leanpub.com/) course with quizzes.
+The [_Leanpub template repository](https://github.com/jhudsl/OTTR_Quizzes) includes all of the files that you need to convert your Bookdown course that was set up from a OTTR_Template to a [Leanpub](https://leanpub.com/) course with quizzes.

 These repositories are separate so that the quizzes and answers can be kept private.
-If you haven't created a _Bookdown repository for your course [template repository's getting started section Wiki](https://github.com/jhudsl/DaSL_Course_Template_Bookdown/wiki/Getting-started) and start there.
+If you haven't created a _Bookdown repository for your course [template repository's getting started section Wiki](https://github.com/jhudsl/OTTR_Template/wiki/Getting-started) and start there.

 <img src="https://docs.google.com/presentation/d/18k_QN7l6zqZQXoiRfKWzcYFXNXJJEo6j4daYGoc3UcU/export/png?id=18k_QN7l6zqZQXoiRfKWzcYFXNXJJEo6j4daYGoc3UcU&pageid=geb00d6af62_0_0" width="500" height="500"/>

-If you encounter any problems or have ideas for improvements to this template repository or this getting started Wiki, please [file an issue here](https://github.com/jhudsl/DaSL_Course_Template_Bookdown/issues/new/choose)!
+If you encounter any problems or have ideas for improvements to this template repository or this getting started Wiki, please [file an issue here](https://github.com/jhudsl/OTTR_Template/issues/new/choose)!
 Your feedback is very much appreciated.

 ## How to use these repositories:

-If you don't wish to have quizzes with your material or publish on Leanpub then you do not need the _Leanpub repository template, and the [_Bookdown template repository](https://github.com/jhudsl/DaSL_Course_Template_Bookdown/) should be sufficient for your needs.
+If you don't wish to have quizzes with your material or publish on Leanpub then you do not need the _Leanpub repository template, and the [_Bookdown template repository](https://github.com/jhudsl/OTTR_Template/) should be sufficient for your needs.

 <img src="https://docs.google.com/presentation/d/18k_QN7l6zqZQXoiRfKWzcYFXNXJJEo6j4daYGoc3UcU/export/png?id=18k_QN7l6zqZQXoiRfKWzcYFXNXJJEo6j4daYGoc3UcU&pageid=ged277ddb11_3_5" width="500" height="500"/>